 The roots of the Presa Canario can be traced back to the cattle breed Iberian Presa (Perro de Ganado Majorero), an average-size mastiff breed and intuitive guard dog.
-Several other Hispanic breeds may have contributed to the formation of the Presa Canario, in particular, the Presa Espanol, as well as the Bardino Majorero, a pre-Hispanic sheepdog originating on the Island of Fuerteventura.
+Several other breeds may have contributed to the formation of the Presa Canario, in particular, the Presa Espanol, as well as the Bardino Majorero, a sheepdog originating on the Island of Fuerteventura.

 During the 1940s, dog fighting was prohibited throughout the islands, but fights were known to continue throughout the next decade, and it was during this time that Presa Canario numbers faltered thanks to the introduction of alternate fighting breeds such as the Great Dane, Doberman Pinscher, and German Shepherd.
 It nearly caused the extinction of the Presa Canario, which were relegated in small numbers to farmers and herdsmen as their primary guard dog.

 Fortunately, during the 1970s, reputable breeders bred Presa Canarios that were both massive and courageous as well as functional with acute watchdog instincts, a headstrong, courageous temperament, and an extremely territorial nature.
 Full recovery of the Presa Canario breed began in 1982 when a group of breeders from the island of Tenerife formed an association to support the resurgence of the Presa Canario.
 Today, the breed serves as the animal symbol of Gran Canaria.
 It has been recorded in the Foundation Stock Service since 1996.

-Due to its aggressive tendencies, the Presa Canario has been banned from several countries.
+Due to its territorial tendencies, the Presa Canario has been banned from several countries.
 The breed is allowed in the United States, but not currently recognized by the American Kennel Club.
 However, they are accepted by the AKC Foundation Stock Service, which provides a secure location for its records and permits the dogs to compete in AKC companion events.